Skip to content

 Plugins and orchestration

-Plugins are opt-in.
-Attach them to a manager with createStateManager().use(...), then opt stores into the relevant feature through their definition options.
+Each plugin is a modular addition to the manager.
+Attach them with createStateManager().use(...), then opt individual stores into the matching feature through their definition options.

 How the plugin model fits together